Main image courtesy of Tokyo Joe’s

 The food at Tokyo Joe’s is a blend of Vietnamese, Thai, and other Asian influences, yet it is marketed as “Japanese” (can you get any dumber?
-I think so).If you want a quick read of this dumb brand, read these summaries denoted by the icon.
+I think so, just keep reading).If you want a quick read of this dumb brand, read these summaries denoted by the icon.

 Well, unfortunately that is the typical M.O. (modus operandi) of most of the businesses in Colorado when it comes to Asian food/people because places like Tokyo Joe’s, a Colorado owned, Colorado grown business can’t help but use Japanese culture to lump all Asians together as one homogenous group to make a buck.

 I Can’t Stand Overzealous SJW and Their Cultural Appropriation Attacks

 I can’t stand it because we live in a moronic age and time of cancel culture, and if you don’t agree, think like us, or do as we expect you to be, you are canceled (the snowflakes of the world and who participation trophies are for).

 Cultural appropriation, at times also phrased cultural misappropriation, is the adoption of an element or elements of one culture or identity by members of another culture or identity.
 This can be controversial when members of a dominant culture appropriate from disadvantaged minority cultures.– Wikipedia.org